Ma1vo/misc/README.md

       - EP1.srt
       - EP2.srt
       - ...
-    -...
+    - ...

    The season folders and the subtitle files do not need to follow any name formatting as long as their alphabetical order matches their chronological order, but the bot **can only read utf-8 encoded .srt files.**

+   (If all your subtitles are encoded in something else, first of all why, but you can always change the encoding in the search_sub function.)

 ## Optional :
 If you want to run this bot silently at startup :
-- Create a copy of Scranton_Guesser.py and change the extension to .pyw (runs the script without a console)
+- Create a copy of Scranton_Guesser.py and change the extension to .pyw (this runs the script without a console)
 - Create a shortcut of this file
 - Copy/Paste this shortcut in the startup folder (Windows Key + R, 'shell:startup')